 Substations convert our energy from hundreds of thousands of volts to manageable levels.
 Once transformed, energy can be safely channeled along cables to our homes and places of work.
-A substation demands the seamless interaction between its components, notably transformers, circuit breakers and protective relays--a failure in even one element may lead to grid collapse.
+To supply us with the precise amount of voltage for powering our appliances without shorting out systems, however, a substation needs to achieve seamless interaction between its components, notably transformers, circuit breakers and protective relays.
+A failure in even one element of the system may lead to grid collapse—meaning a whole neighborhood goes dark.
 Testing the elements of a substation is an essential practice engineers conduct numerous times over a substation’s operating lifespan, and can be generally divided into the following phases.

 Phases of Substation Testing

 - Factory acceptance tests occur in the pre-installation phase and verifies that the components created for the substation meet design and function requirements before delivery and integration into the system.
 Acceptance testing generally includes one unit of each type to be incorporated into the system.
 Adhering to the supplier/buyer contract is paramount to the success of acceptance testing; these tests, after all, are intended to confirm to the buyer that the components are crafted correctly.

 - Commissioning is the next round of testing the electrical parts will undergo before service.
 Manufacturer data will be cross-checked, products will be looked over for transportation damages and wiring will be replaced in refurbishment projects.
 Existing parts with shorter lifespans will be renewed while others remain, and the interaction between old and new parts will be assessed.

 - Test the system comprehensively; most effective after testing individual components and not neglecting any critical points

 - Achieve .9999999 or “seven-nines” availability, which translates to a down time of three seconds a year

 - Utilize load banks to ensure the transformers have sufficient current.
 Avoid using customer-provided loads, which may prove faulty